-The Reflect Reality guide includes lessons from other newsrooms and organizations too.
+Key contributors to Reflect Reality are United for News coalition partners.
 Bloomberg reveals lessons from their New Voices initiative, an internal effort to diversify the financial and business experts they turn to around the world.
-Public relations firm Edelman lends insights from the Trust Barometer and their efforts to advocate for gender parity in corporate spokespersons.
+Edelman lends insights from the Trust Barometer and their effort to advocate for gender parity in corporate spokespersons.
 The BBC’s 50:50 Project shares best practices for news teams to reach gender parity by tracking their sources daily.
 The World Association of Newspapers and News Publishers contributes expertise from their Women in News program.
-Informed Opinions shares strategies on how to cultivate sources and overcome female experts’ reluctance to be interviewed.
+Informed Opinions shares strategies on how to cultivate sources and overcome women experts’ reluctance to be interviewed.

-The strategies section is informed by United for News pilot projects with Canada’s The Globe and Mail and the Toronto Star.
-Both newsrooms tested new interventions into their story production process, with a goal toward increasing female and racially diverse voices.
+Reflect Reality’s strategiessection is informed by United for News pilot projects with Canada’s The Globe and Mail and the Toronto Star.
+Both newsrooms tested new interventions into their story production process, with a goal towards increasing female and ethnically diverse voices.

 “What we are trying to do is break people’s habits.
-The intention is there, it’s just that when we are busy, we do things the exact same ways as always,” said Angela Pacienza, The Globe’s Executive Editor.
+The intention is there, it’s just that when we are busy, we do things the exact same ways as always,” said Angela Pacienza, Managing Editor, Experience, The Globe and Mail.

 Reflect Reality was developed by Internews with support from the News Integrity Initiative and the CUNY Graduate School of Journalism.